geshan/geshan.github.com/posts/2024-07-04-deno-docker.md

 - Javascript
 cover: "/images/deno-docker/01deno-docker.jpg"
 pagetitle: "A Beginner's Guide to Using Deno with Docker and Docker Compose"
-description: "Learn how to use Deno with Docker and Docker compose in this quick and useful guide"
+description: "Learn how to use Deno with Docker and Docker Compose in this quick and useful guide"
 keywords: deno docker, deno docker compose, docker deno, docker compose deno, fresh docker, deno fresh docker
 ---
 Deno is a relatively new runtime environment for JavaScript and TypeScript that has gained some attention in recent years.
-Docker is the leader in the container world and is the defacto tool for building, shipping, and running applications in containers.
+Docker is the leader in the container world and is the de facto tool for building, shipping, and running applications in containers.
 In this post, you will learn how to run a basic Deno application with Docker and Docker Compose.
 Let’s dive in!

 <!-- more -->